wezm/read-rust/README.md

 ### Website

 The website is built with [Cobalt].
-After [installing Cobalt][install-cobalt] the site can be built with `cobalt build`.
+After [installing Cobalt][install-cobalt] the site can be built by running `make`.

 ### Tools